manokan/nyc-stop-frisk/README.md

 ## NYC's Stop and Frisk

-This a challenging public dataset to clean, parse, and visualize.
+This a challenging dataset to clean, parse, and visualize.
 I hope to do that in some detail.

 StopFrisk_process_rawData.R contains the link for downloading the raw data and code for reading it into R and doing some basic processing.
 The resulting file, at ~200MB+, is still too large for free cloud hosting.
 Each of the folders, however, contains a CSV file of the subsetted data required for that task.